FairyyGenie/introToIM/May27/README.md

 If I put the random function inside of the draw function, then the circles would just always shows up in random and unorganized order.

-So when I put the random x assignment oout side of the draw function, that is when I find the pattern I want it to be.
+So when I put the random x and y assignment out side of the draw function, that is when I find the pattern I want it to be.

+And through this assignment I realized if the two patterns are in the same loop, the pattern function that is called first in this instance the lines are always on top.

 ![](Genie'sArt.png)